soravassi/soravassi.github.io/fifa19.md

 <a href="./" class="button previous round">&#8249;</a>

 As a consequence of Covid-19, I had started to hear in day-to-day conversations that violent crime rates were going up in major cities, including Seattle.
 That got me thinking about Hans Gosling's book [Factfulness](https://www.goodreads.com/book/show/34890015-factfulness) in which he outlines that the world is better today than in the past in many aspects, including violent crime, contrary to popular belief.
-This inspired me to leverage data from [http://data.seattle.gov](http://data.seattle.gov) and break down crime trends in Seattle and see if there was indeed a reason to worry. __This dashboard refreshes daily.__
+This inspired me to leverage data from [http://data.seattle.gov](http://data.seattle.gov) and break down crime trends in Seattle and see if there was indeed a reason to worry. __This Test dashboard refreshes daily.__

 <iframe seamless frameborder="0" src="https://public.tableau.com/views/Fifa19-Potential/Dashboard1?:embed=yes&:display_count=yes&:showVizHome=no" width = '100%' height = '450' scrolling='yes' ></iframe>